 The Feinstein School of Education and Human Development (so named because of a generous gift from education philanthropist Alan Shawn Feinstein in 1997) is responsible for designing, developing, and implementing programs that prepare professional personnel for educator and counseling roles in schools and social service agencies that serve the needs of the diverse communities of Rhode Island.
 The FSEHD administers and coordinates all professional education programs at Rhode Island College and serves as the College's liaison with the Rhode Island Department of Education and local school systems.
-FSEHD has defined its own mission, has its own
+FSEHD has defined its own mission, and developed

 Quick facts and assessment results

 - The School serves about 1000 students.
 We graduate about 250 teachers each year.

 99% of our program completers pass the State Licensure tests.

 - RIC’s teacher candidates demonstrate high GPAs at admissions and upon exit

 - 2015-2016 FSEHD Admissions – The GPA average at admissions was 3.395

 - 2015-2016 FSEHD Exit – the GPA average at graduation was 3.51